crazy47/Data-Structures/README.md

-# 📚 DSA School Activities Repository
+# DSA School Activities Repository

 Welcome to my DSA repository
 This is a collection of my school activities, assignments, and projects related to data structures and algorithms.
 It's meant to serve as both a personal archive and a showcase of my progress and understanding over time.

-## 📂 Contents
+## Contents

-- ✅ Problem-solving exercises
+- Problem-solving exercises
-- 🧠 Algorithm implementations
+- Algorithm implementations
-- 🗃️ Classic data structure examples
+- 🗃Classic data structure examples

-## 🛠️ Topics might be Covered in  the meanwhile
+##  Topics might be Covered in  the meanwhile

 - Arrays and Strings
 - Linked Lists